litvakle/Investments/README.md

 When the user enters 'Portflio'
 He sees a tickets list with total spent some for each ticket

+> Given the user with stored transactions
+When the user saves new transaction and enters 'Portflio' He sees an updated portfolio

 ## Use cases

 ### Display portfolio